You won’t be able to resist these ginger ale cocktails!

-It’s the perfect middle ground for those looking for a super simple and extra tasty cocktail with a kick of spice.
+It’s perfect for those looking for a super simple and extra tasty cocktail with a kick of spice.

 Pimm’s was first created in 1823 by James Pimm in London, where the gin-based fruit cup was already incredibly popular.

-A gin fruit cup consists of gin, lemonade, ginger ale, and a selection of fruits, such as strawberry, orange, mint, and even cucumber.
+Pimm’s consists of gin, lemonade, and ginger ale.
+It is served in a highball glass and garnished with fruits, such as strawberry, orange, & cucumber.

 Pimm’s combines a slightly sweet and spicy flavor, which some have said is like a cross between Jagermeister, apple juice, and iced tea.